ImageMagick v6 Examples --

 -annotate +0+0 "%%j/%%k/%%i %%l" "%~dpn1"_dated%~x1

 We now defined the colon (':') as an additional delimiter, causing the date to be broken up into the three tokens "%i", "%j", "%k".
 The next delimiter found is the space character separating date and time.
-With the asterisk ("*") we asking the rest of the line to be stored in the fourth token %l.
+With the asterisk ("*") we asking the rest of the line to be stored in the fourth token "%l".
 We can now format the date as we like to.
-Such as the Anglo-American notation "mm/dd/yyyy" as in the above example.
+We have chosen the Anglo-American notation "mm/dd/yyyy" as in the above example.

 Performing Calculations